 Later on, I find myself drawn back to Blabar where a Danish choir from Copenhagen is singing Bulgarian choral songs, although the knitting woman and the chequers players seem to have disappeared.

-The following day, I was supposed to take the boat to Mykines, but, like the trip from Vestmanna the following day, the weather intervenes and I am forced to improvise.
+The following day, I was supposed to take the boat to Mykines, but, like the trip from Vestmanna bird cliffs the following day, the weather intervenes and I am forced to improvise.
 So, I hike from the town of Miđvágur to Traelimpa instead.
 There is something quintessentially mad, and slightly perilous, in walking along a trail into cloud with ill-defined cliffs somewhere to your left, especially as the main purpose of the walk is to see Sørvágsvatn Lake floating on the horizon, although this is denied us by the clouds.

 The old historic centre of Kirkjubøur, a few miles outside of Tórshavn, is my next port of call.
 Ruins of St Magnus Cathedral, or Múrurin, which was built around 1150 and abandoned four hundred years later, remain.
 A building that was part of the bishop’s palace has been turned into a museum to provide a sense of how people used to live.
 The 13th century St Olaf’s, or St Mary’s Church, has been restored, allowing visitors the opportunity for some impromptu bell ringing.

 I find myself staring a puffin in the eye, as it debates whether to take the plunge over the cliff